 Intern With a Local Personal Injury Attorney

 While law school will provide an important foundation for your career as a personal injury attorney, there is no replacement for quality on-the-job experience.
 Apply for internships with local personal injury firms during your summers.
-If you know the specific types of personal injury cases you want to handle, search for firms who specialize in that area of law.
+If you know the specific types of personal injury cases you want to handle, search for firms that specialize in that area of law.
 For example, if you’re interested in helping car and motorcycle accident victims, you’ll want to find law firms that handle a lot of traffic accident cases.
 On the other hand, if you’re interested in helping injured workers, you may want to find a firm that specializes in worker’s compensation claims.
 If you’re not sure what you want to focus on, or if you want to experience a little bit of everything, look for a firm that handles a wide variety of cases.

 Working as a clerk in a personal injury law firm will provide invaluable experience and allow you to apply the things you have learned in the classroom to real-life cases.
 You will learn by trial and error and see how personal injury attorneys operate.
 You can take the things you learn during your internship and apply them to future classes and future career experiences.